delphidabbler/ddablib/projects/consoleapp/Demos/README.txt

 12: Handling Unicode output from console applications.
     How to handle output from child console applications that output Unicode text instead of ANSI or ASCII text.

+13: Customising a console app's environment block.
+    Shows how to pass a custom environment block to a console app process.
+This demo contains two projects: a parent app that configure the environment block that is passed to, and displayed by, a custom console app.

 For further information go to
 http://wiki.delphidabbler.com/index.php/Docs/ConsoleAppExamples where you will